zacharybeebe/template_flask/README.txt

 pytest
 pytest-cov
 SQLAlchemy
-toml
-typing-extensions
+tomli
 Werkzeug
 WTForms
-zipp

 Within the templates and static folders that are created, you will find HTML, CSS, and JS for various Bootstrap 5 example if you would like to use them in your project.

-To preview the live Bootstrap pages, run the newly created "run.py" file from within your new project directory, open to the index page and click through the buttons.
+To preview the live Bootstrap pages, activate your newly created virtual environment and run the newly created "run.py" file from within your new project directory, open to the index page and click through the buttons.